 How do I keep records?

 Training records are currently the responsibility of each department to maintain.
-EHS offers a number of forms such as on-the-job and self-study forms that may help you in maintaining records.
-Cornerstone training is automatically recorded in IRIS.
+EHS offers a number of forms such as on-the-job and self-study forms that may help you in maintaining records. k@te training is automatically recorded in IRIS.

 Canvas records should be kept via a download or printout of your grades.
 Canvas is not a permanent record storage location.